epeld/pl-chess/Notes.md

 - Implement 'setoption' state transition
 - (Paritally) Parse the uci spec textfile, extracting the descriptions for standard options and engine infos
 - Allow editing and SAVING pgnfiles
-- Implement a 'variation stack' and a 'free analysis'-mode (i.e move pieces freely)
+- For the CLI: Implement a 'variation stack' and a 'free analysis'-mode (i.e move pieces freely)
+- Display the primary variations in a GUI

 ## TODOs for Engine Analysis

-### Client

-Build a user friendly client for talking to the engine

-- Start/Stop the engine
-- Get engine status
-- Get current engine position and bestline (so far)
+- Integrate with CLI
+- Print a nice summary of stats / pvs / bestmove
-- Inspect/Set individual engine options
+- Support more options e.g "go args"

-Eventually:

-- Display the primary variations in a GUI

-### "Go"

-- Parse engine info-strings during analysis.
+- Print engine options nicely

 ## TODOs for GUI Development